singularityhub/sregistry/docs/pages/setup.md

 ```

 ### 2. Generate your Metadata
-Then use the manager to generate a markdown file for your registry:
+Then use the manager to generate a markdown file for your registry.
+In this example, we have
+interactively shelled inside the `uwsgi` image for our sregistry like `docker run -it <container> bash`
+and are sitting in the `/code` folder.

 ```
 # Inside the image